Ivan Shishkin: Travel abroad

-In 1860, Shishkin, Gine, and Jogin submitted a request to the Council of the Academy of Arts for financial assistance to publish their studies through lithography.
-The Council decided "to issue a monetary reward in the amount of 150 silver rubles for all three of them for the work they have undertaken on lithography experiments and to declare the gratitude of the Council to them, and to thank Mr. Professor Vorobyov for the successes of his students."
+In 1860 Shishkin, Gine and Jogin submitted a request to the Council of the Academy of Arts for financial assistance to publish their studies through lithography.
+The Council decided "to issue a monetary reward in the amount of 150 silver rubles for all three of them for the work they have undertaken on lithography experiments and to declare the gratitude of the Council to them, and to thank Mr Professor Vorobyov for the successes of his students."

-Along with this final award, Shishkin earned the right to travel abroad on a scholarship from the St Petersburg Imperial Academy of Arts.
-In 1861, he went to Munich, Germany, where he visited the studios of the famous artists Benno Adam and Franz Adam, who were highly regarded as animal painters.
-In 1863, Shishkin moved to Zurich, where, under the guidance of Professor Rudolf Koller—then considered one of the best animal painters—he sketched and painted animals from life.
-While in Zurich, he also experimented for the first time with etching using aqua regia.
+Along with this final award Shishkin earned the right to travel abroad on a scholarship from the St Petersburg Imperial Academy of Arts.
+In 1861 he went to Munich, Germany, where he visited the studios of the famous artists Benno Adam and Franz Adam, who were highly regarded as animal painters.
+In 1863 Shishkin moved to Zurich, where, under the guidance of Professor Rudolf Koller—then considered one of the best animal painters—he sketched and painted animals from life.
+While in Zurich he also experimented for the first time with etching using aqua regia.

-From Zurich, Shishkin traveled to Geneva, Switzerland to study the works of François Diday and Alexandre Calame.
-In 1864–1865, he relocated to Düsseldorf, where he attended the Düsseldorf Art Academy.
-While there, he painted View in the Vicinity of Düsseldorf on commission for the collector N. Bykov.
+From Zurich Shishkin traveled to Geneva, Switzerland, to study the works of François Diday and Alexandre Calame.
+In 1864–1865 he moved to Düsseldorf, where he attended the Düsseldorf Art Academy.
+While there he painted View in the Vicinity of Düsseldorf on commission for the collector N. Bykov.
 This painting earned him the title of academician from the Imperial Academy of Arts.

-During his time abroad, in addition to painting, Shishkin extensively worked on pen drawings, which greatly impressed foreign audiences.
+During his time abroad, in addition to painting, Shishkin worked extensively on pen drawings, which greatly impressed foreign audiences.
 Some of his drawings were displayed in the Düsseldorf Museum alongside works by renowned European masters such as Andreas Achenbach and Karl Friedrich Lessing.